deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 JSON-RPC requires no linking and is transport independent.
 At the moment 3 transport implementations exist (electron ipc, stdio, websocket) and it is easy to create new ones.

-You could even use the new [webxdc realtime api](https://webxdc.org/docs/spec/joinRealtimeChannel.html) to connect to a remote delta chat instance on another computer, similar to the idea of implementing some remote desktop webxdc app.
+You could even use the new [webxdc realtime api](https://webxdc.org/docs/spec/joinRealtimeChannel.html) to connect to a remote Delta Chat instance on another computer, similar to the idea of implementing some remote desktop webxdc app.
 The webxdc realtime api is also an interesting topic, it will surely get its own blog-post in time.

 > ⚠️ If you use websocket, be sure to use the encrypted `wss://` variant, because plain websockets `ws://` are as unencrypted as `http`